MaciejBober/Sudoku-Solver/README.md

 # Sudoku-Solver
-Sudoku game and a solver programme
+Sudoku solver and a playable sudoku using GUI and pygame